 Rates vary depending on the type of production you work on.
 The minimum rate is £280 for a 10-hour day working on a TV drama (March 2019 - January 2021); and £417 for Lighting console operators working on commercials (2019).
 The current rates for working on a major feature film are £339.40 for a 10-hour day (£347.90 for April 2020 - March 2021) (BECTU website January 2020).

 The working environment can vary widely.
 You might be in a hot, noisy, enclosed lighting cubicle in a theatre, on location in a city street or clambering about on scaffolding, ladders or walkways high above the stage.

-There is a lot of heavy lifting, often at heights.
+There is a lot of heavy lifting, often at heights working on a rig.